 What we set on the control panel side:

-o Input type. (its parameterization) The same as set with the detector resistors.
-In our case it will be DEOL NC (in the case of control panels that provide configuration of DEOL NC and DEOL NO) or simply DEOL in the case of other control panels. o Appropriate reaction type. o If the detector is connected not directly to the control panel board, but to the zone expansion module, then make sure it has been properly added to the control panel.
+o Input type. (its parameterization) The same as set with resistors in the detector.
+In our case it will be DEOL NC (in the case of control panels that provide DEOL NC and DEOL NO configuration) or simply DEOL in the case of other control panels. o Appropriate reaction type. o If the detector is connected not directly to the control panel board, but to the zone expansion module, then make sure it has been properly added to the control panel.
 What range of input numbers does it support.
 These are, of course, the basic zone settings, sufficient to test whether the detector has been properly connected.
 However, it is not always sufficient for the control panel to work as intended.
 But here I refer to the instructions.

 Notes / FAQ

 o DEOL = 2EOL.
 It's exactly the same.

 o In the attached photos you can see stuck wires in the detectors.
 This does not look too elegant, but in this way I wanted to draw your attention not to cut free veins and leave a supply of wire in the detector.

 o In the detectors, we use resistors (with the same values) as imposed by the control panel.
 It is true that in most popular control panels from manufacturers such as Satel, Genevo, Ropam, 1.1k resistors are used for DEOL parameterization, but there are also control panels based on 2.2k (Risco) or 5.6k (DSC) resistors.
 In practice, this means that when connecting a Satellite detector, eg Graphite, to the DSC control panel, we will not use the resistors built into it, and we will have to use the ones attached to the control panel.
 Of course, the method of their assembly will be the same.
 However, we will use the built-in resistors in the Satellite detector, eg Graphite, by connecting it to the Genevo or Ropam control panel.